-Funding for PEN has been provided by professional associations, subscription and licensing revenues, government grants and health authorities.
-Dietitians of Canada (DC) acknowledges the following contributors who have provided valuable input into the design, implementation and evaluation of PEN.
+Dietitians of Canada acknowledges the following contributors who have provided valuable input into the design, implementation and evaluation of the PEN System:

 - The Centre for Health Evidence (CHE), affiliated with the University of Alberta, is one of the leaders in Canada and internationally on knowledge translation and evidence-based decision-making.

-- A DC Expert Advisory Committee initially guided key decisions on practitioners' needs, topic selection, service promotion.
+- A DC Expert Advisory Committee initially guided key decisions on practitioners' needs, topic selection and promotion.
 Members of the Advisory Committee included Beth Armour, Janet Chappell, Liz DaSilva, Elaine Eppler, Kristyn Hall, Brenda Hotson and Cathy Seward.

-- The DC Networks and countless member volunteers identified practice questions, gathered the evidence, authored and reviewed the content in PEN, ensuring its validity and integrity.
-Their contributions are acknowledged explicitly in association with each knowledge pathway.
+- The DC Networks and countless member volunteers identified practice questions, gathered the evidence, and authored and reviewed the content in the PEN System, ensuring its validity and integrity.

 - The Ontario Ministry of Health Promotions (MHP) is acknowledged for the development and piloting of a call centre staffed by Registered Dietitians and funding support to enhance Call Centre PEN.

-- The British Dietetic Association is our first international collaborator, joined soon after, by Dietitians Association of Australia and Dietitians New Zealand.
-This extends PEN’s reach, positioning it as the global resource for nutrition practice.
+- The British Dietetic Association was our first international collaborator and was joined soon after by Dietitians Australia.
+This extended the PEN System’s reach, positioning it as the global resource for nutrition practice.

-- The Public Health Agency of Canada is acknowledged for the financial contribution to the Diabetes and Nutritional Assessment Knowledge Pathway.
-The views expressed in these Knowledge Pathways are not necessarily those of Public Health Agency of Canada.
+- The Public Health Agency of Canada is acknowledged for the financial contribution to the Diabetes and Nutritional Assessment Knowledge Pathways.
+The views expressed in these Knowledge Pathways are not necessarily those of the Public Health Agency of Canada.

-- The Vulnerable Populations Office, Risk Management Bureau, SEP, HECS Canada is acknowledged for their financial contribution to the Food Safety KP.
+- The Vulnerable Populations Office, Risk Management Bureau, SEP, HECS Canada is acknowledged for their financial contribution to the Food Safety Knowledge Pathway.
 The views expressed in this Knowledge Pathway are not necessarily those of The Vulnerable Populations Office, Risk Management Bureau.

-- The Canadian Council on Learning is acknowledged for its funding contribution to support the evaluation of the PEN service.
+- The Canadian Council on Learning is acknowledged for its funding contribution to support the evaluation of the PEN System.

-- Department of Applied Human Nutrition, Mount Saint Vincent University, Nova Scotia is acknowledged for their leadership in the design and implementation of the PEN evaluation.
+- The Department of Applied Human Nutrition, Mount Saint Vincent University, Nova Scotia is acknowledged for their leadership in the design and implementation of the PEN System evaluation.

-- Administrative support for Kristyn Hall to conduct a critical review and synthesis of the evidence for the Pediatric Obesity pathway was provided by the Calgary Health Region, Alberta.
-This support demonstrates the key role that Health Care Administrators can play in facilitating knowledge translation and exchange by supporting their staff to contribute their expertise to developing PEN content.
+- Administrative support to conduct a critical review and synthesis of the evidence for the Healthy Weight/Obesity - Pediatrics Knowledge Pathways was provided by the Calgary Health Region, Alberta.
+This support demonstrates the key role that health care administrators can play in facilitating knowledge translation and exchange by supporting their staff to contribute their expertise to developing PEN content.

-- The First Nations and Inuit Health Branch, Health Canada is acknowledged for its funding of evidence syntheses to support the Aboriginal Nutrition Pathway.
+- The First Nations and Inuit Health Branch, Health Canada is acknowledged for its funding of evidence syntheses to support the Aboriginal/Indigenous - Food, Nutrition and Health Knowledge Pathway.
 The views expressed in this Knowledge Pathway are not necessarily those of Health Canada.